 - Heat the chocolate and butter in the microwave until melted and smooth.

 - Beat the eggs and sugar until fluffy and combined.

 - Add in the chocolate mixture to the egg mixture, then add in the orange extract and rum and stir until smooth.

-- Sieve in the flour and cocoa powder, and add the cinnamon, nutmeg and salt, stirring together until just combined.
+- Sieve in the flour, baking powder and cocoa powder, then add the cinnamon, nutmeg and salt, stirring together until just combined.